andrewvallejo/lettra/README.md

 - Add "Paragraphiables" that will hold different variations of your CL.
   - Wordiables will be consistent in each stored paragraph to further increase the efficiency of creating versions of cover letters for when applying to companies with different core values or positions.
 - Add 'auto-detect Wordiables' feature that will try and determine which words are the ones the job-seeker would've chosen manually.
+- Fully Interactive for Mobile- this won't simply be a smaller editor but one that has mobile-centric design first (no feature will be compromised).

 <div align='center'>